MohamedGhoraba/Drivers-AVR-Atmega32/README.md

-### This a repository for peripheral and Module drivers for AVR Atmega32.
+### This a repository for peripheral and Module drivers for AVR Atmega32 implemented by Mohamed Ghoraba.

 ### List of drivers:
   1. I2C